Apocrei/moonlight-4eyes/README.md

 # Moonlight FPS-Auto Wrapper

+**What is does:**
-Anytime the Moonlight Flatpak client is opened in SteamOS, this wrapper will automatically change the Moonlight FPS cap to the client device's refresh rate via modification of the `Moonlight.conf'.
-This, among other best practices, is necessary to acheive the smoothest possible streaming experience.
+Anytime the Moonlight Flatpak client is opened in SteamOS, this wrapper will automatically change the Moonlight FPS cap to the client device's refresh rate via modification of the `Moonlight.conf' file.
+Combining this wrapper with Host-side FPS limiters such as Qres.exe or [frl-toggle (for Nvidia users)](https://github.com/FrogTheFrog/frl-toggle), will help you acheive the smoothest possible streaming experience.

 **Requirements:**
 1. SteamOS